-- Heritage: LSBU is the site of the oldest Bakery School in the UK.
+- Our amazing heritage: LSBU is the site of the oldest Bakery School in the UK.

-- Industry relevant: This course is widely recognised across the baking industry and provides strong working partnerships with a number of organisations.
+- This industry relevant course is widely recognised across the baking industry has professional links with a number of organisations.

 - Bakery food science

 This module introduces you to Bakery Food Science.
 It aims to lay the foundation for the basic scientific principles involved in food science, food analysis and bakery production.
 You'll cover all aspects of science that can be related to the baking industry and, as far as possible, the basic scientific principles are delivered in the context of food including bakery products.
 The complexity and perishable nature of food and food materials and the importance of the basic sciences are emphasised throughout the module.
 Assessment: group presentation (30%), personal assignment (70%).

 - Bread, theory and analysis of production management

 This module introduces you to the exciting area of bakery production management, covering legislation, consumer trends and food safety.
 Bakery management is crucial to the survival and effective operation of a bakery business.
 You'll have the opportunity to manage a plant bakery producing a range of bread and fermented products in a realistic working environment.
 Assessment: student’s bakery production management skills (60%) and a written report (30% - approximately 1500 words).
 You'll also be required to produce and maintain a record of all practical sessions as part fulfilment of the formative unit assessment requirement, (10%).

 - Bakery safety, health and safety and HR management